Inflation and the Theory of Cosmological Perturbations: The shortcomings of the standard Big-Bang Theory

 0.2cm

-{\it \underline{Comment}:}Let us stress that during such a accelerating phase the universe expands {\it adiabatically}.
-This means that during inflation one can exploit the usual FRW equations (\ref{fr1}) and (\ref{fr2}).
-It must be clear therefore that the non-adiabaticity condition is satisfied not during inflation, but during the phase transition between the end of inflation and the beginning of the radiation-dominated phase.
-At this transition phase a large entropy is generated under the form of relativistic degrees of freedom: the Big Bange has taken place.
+{\it \underline{Comment}}: Let us stress that during such a accelerating phase the universe expands {\it adiabatically}.
+This means that during inflation one can exploit the usual FRW equations.
+It must be clear therefore that the non-adiabaticity condition is satisfied not during inflation, but during the phase transition between the end of inflation and the beginning of the RD phase.
+At this transition phase a large entropy is generated under the form of relativistic degrees of freedom: the Big Bang has taken place.

-\section{The standard inflationary universe}
+\part{The standard inflationary universe}

 From the previous section we have learned that an accelerating stage during the primordial phases of the evolution of the universe might be able to solve the horizon problem.
-From Eq. (\ref{fr2}) we learn that
+Therefore we learn that

-An accelerating period is obtainable only if the overall pressure $p$ of the universe is negative: $p<-\rho/3$.
-Neither a radiation-dominated phase nor a matter-dominated phase (for which $p=\rho/3$ and $p=0$, respectively) satisfy such a condition.
-Let us postpone for the time being the problem of finding a `candidate' able to provide the condition $p<-\rho/3$.
+An accelerating period is obtainable only if the overall pressure $P$ of the universe is negative: $P<-\rho/3$.
+Neither a RD phase nor a MD phase (for which $P=\rho/3$ and $P=0$, respectively) satisfy such a condition.
+Let us postpone for the time being the problem of finding a `candidate' able to provide the condition $P<-\rho/3$.
 For sure, inflation is a phase of the history of the universe occurring before the era of nucleosynthesis ($t \approx 1$ sec, $T \approx 1$ MeV) during which the light elements abundances were formed.
-This is because nucleosynthesis is the earliest epoch we have experimental data from and they are in agreement with the predictions of the standard Big-Bang theory.
+This is because nucleosynthesis is the earliest epoch we have experimental data from and there is agreement with what the standard Big-Bang theory predicts.
 However, the thermal history of the universe before the epoch of nucleosynthesis is unknown.